RadialVentures/link-snap/README.md

 2. Extract the Zip
 3. Paste `chrome://extensions/` into your URL
 4. Click Load unpacked
-5. Select the directory that contains the files
+5. Locate the link-snap-main directory and select it
-6. Done!!!
+6. Its now successfully installed!

 ## HOW TO USE
 1. Pin the extension